2023 Most Popular Rehabilitation Professions Master's Degree Schools in Washington

 Read full report on Rehabilitation & Therapeutic Professions at Eastern Washington University

-A rank of #4 on this year’s list means Western Washington University is a great place for rehabilitation and therapeutic professions students working on their master’s degree.
-Located in the small city of Bellingham, WWU is a public school with a fairly large student population.
+Out of the 4 schools in Washington that were part of this year’s ranking, Western Washington University landed the # 4 spot on the list.
+Located in the city of Bellingham, WWU is a public school with a fairly large student population.

 About 63% of the students majoring in rehabilitation at the school are women while 38% are male.

-Read full report on Rehabilitation & Therapeutic Professions at Western Washington University
+Full Rehabilitation & Therapeutic Professions at Western Washington University Report

-Explore all the Most Popular Rehabilitation & Therapeutic Professions Colleges in the Far Western US Area or other specific states within that region.
+Explore all the Most Popular Rehabilitation & Therapeutic Professions Schools in the Far Western US Area or other specific states within that region.

 One of 30 majors within the area of study, rehabilitation and therapeutic professions has other similar majors worth exploring.